A Special Evening at Riverton Trolley Park: Community, Bikes, and Fun

 On September 18, Riverton Trolley Park was buzzing with energy for a truly special community event.
 We at the Portland Parks Conservancy were thrilled to see so many people come out to enjoy the evening, connect with neighbors, and create new memories.

 “The Riverton Trolley Bike Park has served as an incredible convening place for riders of every age and ability level, and has demonstrated how much unmet demand there was for a park like this in Portland.
 It's helped me really improve my own jumping over the course of the season, and every session, I've met someone different at the top of the pump track or the jump lines, each person working to meet their individual goal, supported by an encouraging community that's astonished a resource like this now exists.
-I've never seen such a broad and diverse community of riders come together in one place before, and it's exciting to see the ways in which Riverton Trolley Bike Park is serving as a pivot point around which the Greater Portland bike community is becoming more accessible, more empowering, and more fun.” — Ryan Dunfee, President, Greater Portland Chapter, New England Mountain Bike Association
+I've never seen such a broad and diverse community of riders come together in one place before, and it's exciting to see the ways in which Riverton Trolley Bike Park is serving as a pivot point around which the Greater Portland bike community is becoming more accessible, more empowering, and more fun.”

 Thank you to everyone who joined us, and to our partners, for helping make this night such a success.
-We can’t wait to see more people enjoying the park and the bike course in the days and months ahead.
+We can’t wait to see more people enjoying the park and bike course in the days and months ahead.

 Check out some of the photos from this special evening below!